National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 Maramures is surrounded by the Maramures, Rodnei, and Gutai Mountains, offering excellent opportunities for hiking and active tourism.
 Pietrosu Rodnei Peak (2,303 m), the highest in the Eastern Carpathians, offers a medium difficulty trail (6–8 hours round trip).
 Rodnei Mountains National Park, a UNESCO biosphere reserve, protects virgin spruce forests, alpine fauna, and flora with over 1,000 plant species.

-The ancient forest in Creasta Cocosului, the natural reserve Cheile Lapusului, and the alpine meadows in the Gutai Mountains (with wild daffodils blooming in May) offer varied trails for all levels.
+The ancient forest in Creasta Cocosului, the natural reserve Cheile Lapusului, and the alpine pastures in the Gutai Mountains (with wild daffodils blooming in May) offer varied trails for all levels.
 In winter, the slopes at Cavnic and Borsa-Prislop attract ski enthusiasts in a less crowded setting than the resorts in the Prahova Valley.

 Maramures Cuisine